Lyft and Uber Car Accident Lawyers

 According to the most recent estimate there are approximately 3.5 million ride-hailing drivers on the roads in the United States.
 Given this huge increase in Uber/Lyft drivers, there is bound to be a huge increase in Uber and Lyft vehicles getting into car crashes.
 Automobile crashes involving these types of vehicles are different than a regular car accident.
 There are other issues that have to be considered which makes these types of accidents more complicated.

-Given the complexity of these crashes and the different insurance involved, hiring a lawyer who has handled many of these Uber and Lyft accident cases is essential in order to protect your rights and get fair compensation for your injuries that you deserve.
+Given the complexity of these crashes and the different insurance involved, hiring an Uber accident lawyer who has handled many of these Uber and Lyft accident cases is essential in order to protect your rights and get fair compensation for your injuries that you deserve.

-If you were injured in a crash caused by the negligence of an Uber or Lyft driver, the attorneys at Hessig & Pohl can answer your questions and fight for your rights.
+If you were injured in a crash caused by the negligence of an Uber or Lyft driver, the Uber and Lyft attorneys at Hessig & Pohl can answer your questions and fight for your rights.

 Ride-sharing companies like Uber and Lyft were created to make a profit for the companies’ owners.
 This means that for Uber and Lyft to make a profit, drivers have to continually increase the number of rides that their drivers take.
 This is how they make money.
 Therefore, the longer Uber and Lyft drivers are on the roads available for passengers, the more money they will make.